Newsletter Updates

 - Ottmar Mergenthaler was kicked out of his own company because he couldn’t stop tinkering?

-- The author Mark Twain practically went bankrupt funding a machine that was faster at composing type than the Linotype?
+- The author Mark Twain almost went bankrupt funding a machine that was faster at composing type than the Linotype?

-- There was a Twilight Zone television episode centered around a “possessed” Linotype?
+- There is a Twilight Zone television episode centered around a “possessed” Linotype?

 About me

-My name is Doug Wilson, and I am a designer, writer, filmmaker, and typographic historian.
-After the film came out, I thought I was finished with the Linotype — but I was wrong.
+My name is Doug Wilson, and I’m a designer, writer, filmmaker, and type historian.
+After the film came out, I thought I was finished with the Linotype — but I was wrong!

-I’ve continued to research and collect information about the Linotype with a focus on the larger impact on society and journalism and now, I’m writing a book to share it with you.
+I’ve continued to research and collect fascinating stories with a focus on its large impact on society and now I’m writing a book to share it with you.

 Make sure to sign up for the newsletter and follow along on Instagram.